 ****In your prayer here are words from St Philip Neri you can take to the bank, "Cast yourself with confidence into the arms of God.
 And be very sure of this, that if he wants anything of you he will fit you for your work and give you strength to do it."

-From Archives (Homilies for 28th Sunday, Year B):
+From Archives (28th Ordinary Sunday - Year B):